daiki1003/UIChainTextField/README.md

 Thank you for your interest.

-To use this class, 3 step will be needed.
+To use this class, you only need 3 steps.

 1. import this class in your project file.